-GRE scores are reportable for 5 years from the date of examination.
+GRE scores are acceptable for 5 years after the date of examination.

-If I don’t provide original GRE scores with my application, will I still be evaluated for admission?
+If I don’t provide official GRE scores with my application, will I still be evaluated for admission?

 Do I need to submit TOEFL scores?

-Please submit your TOEFL score electronically to UC Davis using the following codes: Institution code 4834 and Department code 68.
+TOEFL scores must be sent electronically, directly to UC Davis using the following codes: Institution code 4834 and Department code 68.

 What are the minimum TOEFL scores required?

-The University of California, Davis requires at least 550 paper based test and effective for the Fall 2011 admissions cycle, a score of 80 on the Internet based exam.
+The University of California, Davis requires a score of at least 550 paper based test and a score of at least 80 on the Internet based test.